The history of BLS Navigation

 Construction of the ship canal to Interlaken West

-Putting into service of the steamship "Jungfrau" on Lake Brienz
+Putting into service of the steamboat "Jungfrau" on Lake Brienz

 • Putting into service of the screw steamer "Spiez" and tugboat "Neptun" on Lake Thun